 The New York Institute of Photography was founded in 1910.
-In 1910, the Industrial Revolution was in full swing.
-The world looked to science and technology to make life better and American businesses led the way to that better life with new products, new inventions, and opportunities for people seeking to learn new skills.
-It was a natural time to start a school to teach the art and science of photography.
+At that time, the Industrial Revolution was in full swing, and the world looked to science and technology to make life better.
+American businesses led the way to that better life with new products, new inventions, and opportunities for people seeking to learn new skills.
+Thus, 1920 was a natural time to start a school to teach the art and science of photography.

-In the burgeoning neighborhood around Penn Station—still the location of many vocational schools—French immigrant Emile Brunel (1874–1944) opened the New York Institute of Photography (NYIP), starting as a retail operation that taught its customers how to use the photography equipment they bought.
+In the burgeoning neighborhood around Penn Station in New York City—still the location of many vocational schools, French immigrant Emile Brunel (1874–1944) opened the New York Institute of Photography (NYIP), starting as a retail operation that taught its customers how to use the photography equipment they bought.
 The school quickly expanded into teaching photo engraving, retouching, and cinematography, and began to publish its lessons in book form.

 In 1914 Brunel registered the school as the New York Institute of Photography.
-By 1920, Brunel was gone and the school was now in the control of Samuel Fortune Falk and his two brothers.
+By 1920, Brunel left the school and it was now in the control of Samuel Fortune Falk and his two brothers.
 Falk was an entrepreneur who created a publishing company and started NYIP branches in Chicago and Brooklyn.
 In the 1930s and ’40s, NYIP trained a large percentage of the motion picture newsreel cameramen.

-NYIP was first accredited for distance education when the National Home Study Council launched its accreditation program in 1956.
-The National Home Study Council eventually changed its name to the Distance Education Accrediting Commission (DEAC).
+NYIP was first accredited for distance education when the National Home Study Council (NHSC) launched its accreditation program in 1956.
+The NHSC eventually changed its name to the Distance Education Accrediting Commission (DEAC).
 NYIP maintains its accreditation with DEAC and is also licensed by the New York State Education Department.
 In 1975, NYIP closed its residential school to focus on distance education.

 Today, every NYIP student still has a single, highly-skilled and dedicated Instructor to work with throughout their distance education course.
 Each NYIP Instructor inspires his or her students and challenges them to build on what they know so they can constantly improve and reach their goals in photography.